MicrosoftDocs/connected-spaces/articles/get-started.md

 The Power Platform environment:

-- Stores the incoming data and makes it available for the Connected Spaces web app.
-You’ll use the web app to view analytics reports about activity in your stores.
+- Stores the incoming data and makes it available for the Connected Spaces, where you can view analytics reports about activity in your stores.

 ## How Connected Spaces documentation is organized